ESRS: A beginner's guide to the EU's sustainability reporting standards.

 CSRD and ESRS reporting will require businesses in the EU to invest resources to comply.
 Depending on the size and complexity of the companies, the cost may be significant.

-This upfront cost may be sizeable, but it’s simply non-negotiable because compliance is mandatory.
+This upfront cost may be sizeable, but for the large companies still in scope, compliance isn't optional.
 However, if done right, this report can help businesses cut down on costs and explore new revenue opportunities.

 Prepare and conquer

-Implementing CSRS and ESRS is phased, which means not all companies may have to comply immediately.
-Still, it’s better to prepare in advance and be ready to file your ESG report.
+Implementing CSRD and ESRS is phased, which means not all companies may have to comply immediately.
+Still, it's better to prepare in advance and be ready to file your ESG report.

 Take the time to read the official documentation.
 Invest in the best ESG solutions that help you gather and organise data according to the requirements.
 Work with ESG professionals to prepare and validate your reports.
 That will prevent any hiccups and ensure that your report meets the standards.